 As with dangerous driving, the defendant’s driving standard must fall below that of a competent and careful driver.
 However, this offence is considered to be less serious than dangerous driving.
 Examples of careless driving are:

 One of our most recent notable case was R v R (2012) heard at Cardiff Crown Court.
 The Defendant was acquitted of causing death by dangerous driving.

 There are many other offences in which a person may be found guilty of causing death whilst driving.
 We are able to provide expert assistant and representation for all driving offences.

-As experts in defending taxi drivers charged with committing taxi offences, such as taxi touting offences, Crowley & Co will endeavour to obtain the best possible outcome for you and your family.
-We fully understand the implications of losing your licence and livelihood and we will do everything within our power to ensure that this does not happen.
+At Crowley & Co, we have over 30 years’ experience of dealing with all manner of offences concerning taxi drivers and related licensing offences.
+We are experts in defending taxi drivers charged with committing taxi offences, such as taxi touting.
+Crowley & Co will endeavour to obtain the best possible outcome for you and your family.
+We fully understand the implications of losing your licence and livelihood, and we will do everything within our power to ensure that this does not happen.